sakab257/pokedex/README.md

 ---

-Created by Salim • November 2025
+Created by Salim BOUSKINE • November 2025